Averages are calculated on the number of farms that reported each type of animal.

 All results from these collections are subject to non-sampling error, and sampling error.

 2021 questionnaire changes (from 2020) included following changes:

 Horticulture – did not include questions on the area of fruit trees and vines planted, and the area of vegetables and other horticulture crops harvested.

-Other livestock – did not include a question on buffaloes
+Irrigation – did not include questions on area actually irrigated.

-Forestry – did not include questions on forestry production
+Effluent management – did not include questions on effluent management systems.

 Sheet: Table 2